Scooby-Doo! Music of the Vampire: Plot

 That night, Shaggy and Scooby are attacked by Valdronya and chased into the swamp, where Shaggy thinks he's been bitten and will turn into a vampire.
 There they meet Tulie, who reveals he invented a pair of hover shoes, but the plans were stolen by vampires, and he was forced to flee into the swamp.
 Meanwhile, Fred, Daphne, and Velma discover the fabric from Valdronya's costume is from modern material.
-Van Helsing, however, says the clothing has been changed over the years due to disintegration of the original material, but the body is still the actual vampire.
+Van Helsing, however, says the clothing has been changed over the years due to the disintegration of the original material, but the body is still the actual vampire.
 Daphne decides to question the troupe and meets with Bram.
 When she turns down his offers of affection, with a promise of immortality, he kidnaps her to become the bride of Valdronya.

 Daphne alerts Fred via text message, and Fred, Velma, and Van Helsing travel into the swamp to stop the marriage ceremony.
 On their way, Van Helsing is pulled from the ship and disappears; when Fred and Velma investigate they instead find Shaggy and Scooby, where Velma proves to Shaggy that he is not turning into a vampire as it was just a splinter on his neck.
 The actors tie Daphne up and put the tiara and necklace on her.
 The monster appears to claim his bride, and with a swirl of green mist he sends the actors to sleep, telling them that when they awake they will be immortal.
 Daphne also succumbs to the mist and in a trance she agrees to the wedding.
 Valdronya arrives, but Shaggy and Scooby distract him while Velma unties her.
 In the ensuing chase, Valdronya's costume is blown away by Scooby and Shaggy's airboat's propeller, revealing modern clothes and Tulie's hover boots underneath, and the vampire is then captured by Fred.

 Valdronya is unmasked and revealed to be Van Helsing.
 He wanted to stage a vampire wedding to create his own new tourist attraction, and increase sales of his books.
 He used stolen boots, knockout gas, a machine in the swamp and holographic projections to create the monster effects.
 The actors were duped into thinking Valdronya was a real vampire who could grant them immortality, so they helped him.
 The sheriff arrests Van Helsing and the actors.
 Afterwards, the gang happily returns to their vacation.